What is the Nurture Science Program?

 What has the Nurture Science Program accomplished?

-The Nurture Science Program has made major strides in identifying the molecules related to nurture and brain-gut signaling and in the application of nurture-based therapy to premature infants.
-The Nurture Science Program's nurture-based therapy provides striking and statistically valid benefits in a surrogate marker of brain development (the electroencephalogram).
+The Nurture Science Program has made major strides in identifying the molecular processes associated with nurturing behavior and brain-gut signaling.
+For example, the Nurture Science Program discovered that oxytocin receptors are present in in the neonatal mammalian gut, and that oxytocin may play a key role in gut function and development.
 The Nurture Science Program also has identified a physiological basis for the common gastrointestinal dysfunction that frequently accompanies autism.
-A mutation in a molecule (the serotonin re-uptake transporter) that terminates the action of serotonin, a critical brain-gut messenger which is found in subsets of patients with autism, was expressed in mice.
+A mutation in a molecule (the serotonin re-uptake transporter) that terminates the action of serotonin, a critical brain-gut messenger that is found in subsets of patients with autism, was expressed in mice.
 Not only do the animals carrying the mutated serotonin re-uptake transporter show repetitive behavior and defects in communication, but they also have slow gastrointestinal motility, abnormal responses to intestinal inflammation, and defects in the development of the intrinsic nervous system of the bowel.
 This is the first animal model to mimic both gastrointestinal and central properties of the autistic spectrum disorders.

 What kinds of projects does the Nurture Science Program do?